jayantgulati/AWS-Three-Tier-Architecture-CloudFormation/README.md

 Description
 This project mainly creates three tier architecture using CloudFormation in YAML.
 This will include Services like :
-1. VPC
+1. AWS VPC
-2. Subnets
+2. AWS Subnets
-3. Route Table
+3. AWS Route Table
 4. Internet Gateway
 5. NAT Gateway
 6. Elastic IP